apache/pulsar-site/docs/concepts-messaging.md

 ##### Auto-split Consistent Hashing

-This algorithm uses a Hash Ring.
+Auto-split Consistent Hashing assumes each consumer is mapped into a Hash Ring.
 It's a range of number from 0 to MAX_INT (32-bit) in which if you traverse the range, when reaching MAX_INT, the next number would be zero.
 It is as if you took a line starting from 0 ending at MAX_INT and bent into a circle such that the end glues to the start:

 ```
  MAX_INT -----++--------- 0